Grilling Safety Tips

 Make sure the gas grill is turned off or disconnected before cleaning.

-Use a small flexible brush to remove debris from the metal tube.
+Use a small flexible BBQ brush to remove debris.
 Also, use a thin wire brush to gently clean the holes or ports of each burner.

 Lighting the grill: